 Group 5: Kenai Lowlands Salmon Research Synthesis and Design Tools for Integrated Watershed Management

-The working group will engage multiple stakeholders in the Kenai Lowlands to identify how natural salmon capital is valued, and to what degree people are willing to make trade-offs in development activities to benefit salmon resources.
+The working group is engaging multiple stakeholders in the Kenai Lowlands to identify how natural salmon capital is valued, and to what degree people are willing to make tradeoffs in development activities to benefit salmon resources.
 Products of the working group will include:

 - A synthesis identifying key landscape support elements, potential development activities that could adversely affect salmon-bearing streams, and key data gaps

 - A GIS project derived from the synthesis, classifying key ecosystem support systems services for salmon-bearing streams at scales from individual stream segments to watersheds of the Kenai Lowlands